 As a children’s writer and play therapist, Robyn believes that books help us navigate life experiences.
 Stories connect us, by allowing us to feel seen and heard.
 Whether she’s writing fiction or nonfiction, she hopes her stories excite and inspire her readers, while fostering an understanding of self and others.
-Robyn’s debut picture book, Dolly!
+Robyn’s picture books include: Dolly!
 The Story of Dolly Parton and Her Big Dream, illustrated by Ellen Surrey, There's Always Room for One More, illustrated by Ishaa Lobo, A Mind of Her Own: The Story of Agatha Christie, illustrated by Liz Wong, and Wide Open Spaces-slated for summer 2025 with Blue Dot Kids Press.
 Robyn lives in Austin, TX with her husband, two children, a Labrador retriever, and a friendly cat they found camping.

 Yamile Saied Méndez